sustrik/250bpm/blog:163/blog.md

 His opponents also accuse him of ignoring parliamentary decisions, of trying to control the parliament with threats, of criticizing court decisions and of delaying bills that he does not like.

-All that being said, everyone expects him to be re-elected.
+All that being said, everyone still expects him to be re-elected.

 Social Democrats feel there is a chance though.
 They know that the majority in parliament is fed up with Blocher and getting rid of him hangs only on finding a viable counter-candidate.